transparency-dev/trillian-tessera/README.md

 >    * You're "freezing" your log, and want to move it to a cheap read-only location.
 >
 > You can also use this mode to migrate a [tlog-tiles][] compliant log _into_ Tessera.

+Binaries for migrating _into_ each of the storage implementations can be found at [./cmd/experimental/migrate/](./cmd/experimental/migrate/).
+These binaries take the URL of a remote tiled log, and copy it into the target location.
+These binaries ought to be sufficient for most use-cases.
+Users that need to write their own migration binary should use the provided binaries as a reference codelab.

+See more details in the [Lifecycle Design: Migration](https://github.com/transparency-dev/trillian-tessera/blob/main/docs/design/lifecycle.md#migration).

 ## Contributing